spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-shipment.md

 9. The `ShipmentFacadeInterface::getAvailableMethods` method applies multi-currency feature:
    1. Does not populate `taxRate` transfer object property anymore in shipment method transfer objects.
-   2. Excludes shipment methods which would end up with `NULL` value for the request's currency and preconfigured `store + price` mode.
+   2. Excludes shipment methods which would end up with `NULL` value for the request's currency and pre-configured `store + price` mode.
 Amend your custom calls to ShipmentFacadeInterface::getAvailableMethods method accordingly to your requirements.

 {% info_block errorBox "Important" %}